DevonMorris/website/content/posts/hugo-cd.md

 This script should be pretty self-explanatory, but at a high-level it performs the following

-* Sets error flag to exit script if any command fails
+* Sets error flag to exit script if any command fails[^error]
-  * This will prevent blowing away your website if it fails to generate
-  * But also, shame on you if you push code that doesn't build
 * Checks out the repository and submodules into a clean temporary directory
 * Attemps to generate the website
 * Deploys the website via `rsync`

+[^error]: This will prevent blowing away your website if it fails to generate.
+But also, shame on you if you push code that doesn’t build